-bongiorno group women in surgery grant
+bongiorno group women in medicine grant

 This grant supports a variety of professional development activities, including: